Manicurist or Nail Technician: A Comparative Guide

 From indicating social rank in Ancient civilizations to completing fashion and beauty looks, nail care has come a long way.
 Beyond enhancing your hands’ appearance and making a statement, this practice is a self-care act.
 It gives a therapeutic effect and keeps germs from getting trapped under your fingernails and toenails and causing fungal and pinworm infections.
 The nails also serve as a window to your health, so keeping them neat and clean is a must.

+What a Manicurist Is The tasks of a manicurist are similar to that of a nail technician.
+They perform a variety of hand and foot treatments that make them cleaner and more pleasing to the eye.
+Aside from attending to a client’s fingernails and toenails, they can give out massages that soothe stiff and tired arm and leg muscles.
+What sets the two apart is their respective level of expertise.
+Before one can become a manicurist, they must have a nail technician’s license.
+This is obtained by taking a training program and, in some states, a special qualifying exam.
+Another thing that makes them different is that most people who decide to take up this profession eventually set up their own salon.
 Now that you’ve learned a little more about what a nail technician and manicurist is, it might be easier for you to choose which path to take.
 Get in touch with Hollywood Institute of Beauty Careers to ask about nail courses for beginners in Orlando, FL.
 Their team is composed of experts and experienced professionals in the industry, so you’re sure to learn the finest techniques from the best.